Day by Day Post-Op Wisdom Tooth Removal Instructions

 - Continue with a liquid diet for today. (ice cream, cool soup broth, yogurt, milkshakes).

 - A blood clot will form within the tooth socket which is good and helps prevent dry socket.
-DO NOT rinse, brush or touch areas with finger or tongue.
+DO NOT rinse, brush or touch areas with your finger or tongue.

 - To stay ahead of pain take 600mg Ibuprofen every 6 hours (even if you don’t think you need it).
 If the pain has increased and your doctor has prescribed a narcotic, you may take it with Ibuprofen.
 DO NOT take narcotics with Tylenol as it is already contained within the narcotic.